KlimaDAO/discord-bots/README.md

 Custom Discord Bots powering the KlimaDAO community.

-This is a monorepo containing multiple bots:
+This is a monorepo containing multiple bots.

-- BCT price:
-- Guerilla marketing:
-- KLIMA price:
-- Next rebase:

 ## Layout

 src/

-- bct_price/
-- guerilla_marketing/
-- klima_price/
-- next_rebase/
+- each folder corresponds to a specific bot

 ## Setup